10 Activities to Get in Shape with Your Kids

 You can take turns leading each other and practicing your stamina as you check one another’s proper form!

 (e.g., beach games, sledding or shoveling, swimming) – Depending on the season, you have a host of activities and adventures awaiting you.
-Getting chores done or just playing, you and your child can head out and spend an hour together in your environment.
+Accomplishing household responsibilities or just playing, you and your child can head out and spend an hour together in your environment and get in shape together.

 Don’t forget to point out that what you are doing is unique to your area!
 Bring situational awareness and explain the unique knowledge they’ll have for the rest of their lives by being out with you!